greenerservices/version1/app/principles/actions/9b-develop-efficient-software.md

   parent:  9.
 Develop and test for efficiency
 ---

-Build on the good practice guidance described in Principle 8 'Design for greener architecture, data and security' and consider further approaches to reduce the energy consumption of the ‘front end’ (the user-facing part) and the ‘back end’ of a website or application as it is developed.
+Build on the good practice guidance described in Principle 8 'Design for greener architecture, data and security' and consider further approaches to reduce the energy consumption of the ‘front end’ (the user-facing part) and the ‘back end’ of a website or application.

 ### Likely Lead Roles